fgergo/pusher/README.md

 If ~/pushed/YYYY/MMDD/0/ already exists 1/1.tar.gz is created, if 1/ exists 2/2.tar.gz is created etc.

-On success sha256sum of transferred data is reported on stdout.

 Data on standard input shall practically be tarred and gzipped.
 To represent different data, change $push_file_suffix in push.sh.

 ### Requirements
-Locally: please have a look at the usage examples above.
+Locally: locally: ssh client, please have a look at the usage examples.

 On target OS: bash, sha256sum